Fire Hazard in Buildings | Causes of Fire Hazards | Effects of Fire Hazards | Prevention of Fire Hazards

 8. Due to smoking

-Some of the effects of fire hazard in buildings are:
+Some of the effects of fire hazards in buildings are:

 1. Production and release of toxic gases